Climate Action Funding and Technical Resources

 Overview

 In 2021, MRSC established the Local Climate Response Project to help local governments reduce greenhouse gas emissions, center equity in climate planning efforts, and adapt to and become more resilient to the effects of climate change.
-Out of this project grew a series of webpages, blogs, and webinars.
+Below are resources local governments may find helpful regarding climate change and local climate actions, including funding resources.

 Funding Resources for Climate Action